Special unipotent representations of real classical groups: counting and reduction: Introduction

 \subsection{Background and goals}

 In \cite{ArPro,ArUni}, Arthur introduced certain families of representations of a reductive algebraic group $G$ over $\R$ or $\C$, in connection with his conjecture on square-integrable automorphic forms.
-They are the special unipotent representations in the title of this paper and are attached to a nilpotent adjoint orbit $\check \CO$ in the Langlands dual of $G$.
-For its definition, we will use that of Barbasch-Vogan \cite{BVUni}, which refines that of Arthur and is in the language of primitive ideals, and is motivated by the classification of the unitary dual of real reductive groups.
+Arthur’s representations, the special unipotent representations in the title of this paper, were made precise in the work of Barbasch-Vogan \cite{BVUni} (for groups over $\BC$; the same works for groups over $\BR$, see \cite[Chapter 27]{ABV}).
+They are defined in the language of primitive ideals and are attached to a nilpotent adjoint orbit $\check \CO$ in the Langlands dual of $G$.

 Apart from their clear interest for the theory of automorphic forms \cite{ArPro, ArUni,ArEnd}, special unipotent representations belong to a fundamental class of unitary representations which are associated to nilpotent coadjoint orbits in the Kirillov philosophy (the orbit method; see \cite{Ki62,Ko70,VoBook}).
-These are known informally as unipotent representations, which are expected to play a central role in the unitary dual problem of a real reductive group and therefore have been a subject of great interest.
+These are known informally as unipotent representations, which are expected to play a central role in the classification problem of the unitary dual of a real reductive group and therefore have been a subject of great interest.
 See \cite{VoICM,VoBook,Vo89}.
+The aforementioned work of Barbasch-Vogan \cite{BVUni} was also motivated by this classification problem.

-In the context alluded to, a long standing problem in representation theory, known as the Arthur-Barbasch-Vogan conjecture (\cite[Section 4]{ArUni}, \cite[Introduction]{ABV}), is to show that every special unipotent representation is unitary.
+In the context alluded to earlier, a long standing problem in representation theory, known as the Arthur-Barbasch-Vogan conjecture (\cite[Section 4]{ArUni}, \cite[Introduction]{ABV}), is to show that every special unipotent representation is unitary.

 In a series of two papers, the authors will construct and classify special unipotent representations of real classical groups (including real metaplectic groups), and will prove the Arthur-Barbasch-Vogan conjecture for these groups as a consequence of the classification.
+For quasi-split classical groups, the unitarity of special unipotent representations is independently established in \cite{AAM,AM}, from the perspective of the endoscopic classification of representations \cite{ArEnd, Mok}.

 The current paper is the first in the series, which has the following three goals. \begin{enumerate}[label=(\alph*)] \item The first is to derive a consequence of the theory of coherent continuation representations to the counting, in the form of an inequality, of irreducible representations of $G$ with a given infinitesimal character and a given bound of the complex associated variety.
 Largely this is achieved by building on existing results in Kazhdan-Lusztig theory. \item The second is to prove that the inequality just alluded to is in fact an equality under certain technical hypothesis on $G$, which holds for a real classical group and yields precise and explicit counting of special unipotent representations attached to $\check \CO$.
 This involves some new technical tools on $\tau$-invariants for a general $G$, as well as elaborate combinatorial constructions/arguments in the case of a real classical group $G$. \item The third is to reduce the problem, in the case of a real classical group $G$, of constructing special unipotent representations attached to $\check \CO$ to the case when $\check \CO$ is analytically even (\Cref{def:ae}), or equivalently, has good parity in the sense of M\oe glin \cite{Mo11}.
 This may be viewed as reduction to integral infinitesimal character which holds for the more general setting as in \cite{ABV}.
 Therefore the core of the classification problem of special unipotent representations reduces to the case when $\check \CO$ has good parity.
 We remark that results of similar nature were proved by M\oe glin and Renard in \cite{MR.U}.